 The California Homemade Food Act went into effect on January 1st, 2013.
 The Act makes it possible for small production of certain types of food-related goods.
 With the Act and the growing popularity of kitchen incubators, we saw a need to develop our Go to Market program centered around specialty foods.
 Our first one took place on May 28, 2014 in Watsonville.
 The program is designed to provide first class training in rural areas that otherwise wouldn’t have access to the information.
-Since 2014, we’ve held another Go to Market in Chico and will hold one in Fresno in 2017.
+Since 2014, we’ve held another Go to Market in Chico and held one in Reedly (Fresno) in 2017.

 We’re delighted to announce that our Go-To-Market program has expanded from specialty foods to the crafts, another class of home-based businesses.